Twilio API credentials export TWILIO_ACCOUNT_SID=ACXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX export TWILIO_AUTH_TOKEN=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX # Twilio phone number export TWILIO_NUMBER=+15552737123

 To make writing TwiML easier, the helper libraries have methods that generate TwiML for you.
 We use twilio-java to create a TwiML response that will instruct Twilio to

 And with that, you've helped us get a working click-to-call form, ready to be integrated into your application.

 Now you can run and test your Twilio app.

 However, you probably want to test it using a publicly available endpoint without having to go "public" with your app.
 The best option is to use ngrok.

-Note: For more information about running the application, see the Readme file in the app github repository.
+Note: For more information about running the application, see the readme file in the app github repository.

 ngrok generates a secure URL that forwards traffic to a port, usually 5000, on your localhost server.
 It allows you to run applications locally but make them a publicly available endpoint via secure tunneling.
-This allows you to test your application and do all the things you want your app to do but in a secure public space.
+This allows you to test your application and do all the things you want your app to do but in a safe public space.

 ngrok is an executable (